10 Steps to Home Ownership!

 No one would drive a car without insurance, so it figures that no homeowner should be without insurance.

-The essential idea behind various forms of real estate insurance is to protect owners in the event of catastrophe.
+The essential idea behind various forms of real estate insurance is to protect owners in the event of a catastrophe.
 If something goes wrong, insurance can be the bargain of a lifetime.

 What kind and how much?